CurlerRoo/CurlerRoo/terms-of-service.md

 17. Contact Information

-If you have any questions about these Terms or the Application, please contact CurlerRoo at [Your Contact Information].
+If you have any questions about these Terms or the Application, please contact CurlerRoo at pclover.exe@gmail.com

 Thank you for choosing CurlerRoo!